Tianjian/HyperTransfer/README.md

 Features & Known Bugs
 =============
-1) Half Synchronize Half Asynchronize architecture, fully utilizations of your CPU, networking bandwidth and disk bandwidth
+1.Half Synchronize Half Asynchronize architecture, fully utilizations of your CPU, networking bandwidth and disk bandwidth

-2) PASV mode implemented only, sorry for that.
+2.PASV mode implemented only, sorry for that.
 Besides, active mode has bad impacts on firewall configuration

-3) Crush sometimes due to file description serial number reuse of Linux kernel
+3.Crush sometimes due to file description serial number reuse of Linux kernel

 How to Build This
 =============